Brown rockfish: Biology

 The brown rockfish has a long pelagic juvenile stage which spends two and a half to three months in the water column before they settle in shallow water to depths of 36 m.
 This settlement can take place as early as May and the juveniles and subadults are common close to the bottom in bays and estuaries.
 In some areas, like San Francisco Bay, the subadults migrate as far as 50 km out to sea from the more sheltered coastal waters.
 They often mix with copper (S. caurinus), calico (S. dallii), vermilion (S. miniatus) and canary rockfishes (S. pinniger) in deeper water, and in Puget Sound they mix with quillback rockfishes (S. maliger).
 It is often a solitary species or one which forms small aggregations and they are typically found in more turbid areas than other rockfishes.
 Juveniles and subadults are thought to have relatively small home ranges.
-The juveniles are prey to harbor seals, king salmon, and lingcod.
+The juveniles are prey to harbor seals, king salmon, seabirds, and lingcod.
 The brown rockfish feeds primarily at night on small fishes, crab, shrimp, and other small invertebrates.
-During the day this fish tends to lie on the seabed among seaweed or next to rocks or in other hidden locations.
+During the day this fish tends to lie on the seabed among seaweed, next to rocks, or in other hidden locations.
 Its spines are venomous and can cause painful injuries to the unwary.
-This is an oviparous species in which each female lays between 55,000 and 339,000 pelagic eggs per year.
-They are known to live for up to 34 years, but often don't live after 25.
+This is an ovoviviparous species in which fertilization occurs internally, and birth is given to live young.
+They are known to live for up to 34 years, but often don't live over 25.
 They are known to hybridize with quillback and copper rockfishes in Puget Sound.